alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 ![Image: Illustration of the export](img/export/escriptorium_export_download.png "Stating the export task and downloading the result.")

 !!!
 Tip
-    If you plan on doing several exports, we recommand to close the green message-box after each export (after downloading the file).
+    If you plan on doing several exports, we recommand to close the green message-box after each export (after downloading the file of course).

 ### Find previous exports